Looking for a Brooklyn neighborhood that’s easy to get to, with beautiful architecture, hidden gems and gorgeous leafy streets?

 Tips for Visiting Brooklyn Bridge Park

-Brooklyn Bridge was recently re-done in past years, and now there are elevated patios surrounded by trees, large grassy laws, natural vegetation and additional piers with sporting fields.
+Brooklyn Bridge Park has these elevated patios surrounded by trees, large grassy laws, natural vegetation and additional piers with sporting fields.

 There’s so much to do.
 You can walk all the way from the base of the park at Pier 6 (Atlantic Avenue) to the John Street Park in DUMBO.
 It’s nearly a 30-minute walk altogether.